 By Anastassiya Reshetnyak

 Anastassiya Reshetnyak was a Spring 2021 CAAFP Fellow.
 She graduated from al-Farabi Kaz NU (BA and MA in Regional Studies) and is currently involved in the PhD program in International Relations at the Gumilev Eurasian National University, Kazakhstan.
 Her research interests include prevention of violent extremism (PVE),societal security, international security and youth policy in Central Asia.
-As a member of the Paper Lab public foundation, she conducts research in the field of public policy in Kazakhstan and Central Asia and participates in the promotion of an evidence-based approach to political decision- making.
+As a member of the Paper Lab Research Center, she conducts research in the field of public policy in Kazakhstan and Central Asia and participates in the promotion of an evidence-based approach to political decision- making.
 She contributes to a number of PVE-related projects of UNDP, UNODC, IOM, and USAID.
 Previously, Anastassiya worked at Kazakhstan Institute for Strategic Studies under the President of RK as a Senior Research Fellow.

 In 2016, the press service of the General Prosecutor’s Office of the Republic of Kazakhstan disseminated information on the “social portrait of a terrorist.”
 According to this, the typical terrorist in Kazakhstan is “an unemployed young man with a secondary education, without a special religious education; he is married and has several children.”
 Without discussing the relevance of such generalization, it is necessary to say that, when it comes to violence, particular attention is always paid to young people.